wolkenheim/keycloak-vue3/README.md

 Note: this is still based on the image from Docker Hub.
 The Keycloak Docker repository moved meanwhile to [quay.io](https://quay.io/repository/keycloak/keycloak)

+There is a reason for that.
+Keycloak 16 was the last version based on WildFly.
+Starting from 17 Keycloak switched to quarkus.
+Read the [docs](https://www.keycloak.org/migration/migrating-to-quarkus).
+The whole server configuration changed.
+I kept the old image as goal of this guide was to get a keycloak server for testing purposed up and running and not to configure Keycloak from scratch.

 ## 2. Install Vue 3
 I added a fresh Vue 3 installation with TypeScript, Pinia and Vue Router.
 I also installed keycloak-js.
 Quick note here: